Student Advice Service

 The University defines Mitigating Circumstances (MCs) as:

-This means that mitigating circumstances are factors – normally personal – that have recently arisen and that have had or will have a negative impact on your performance in an assessment.
+This means that Mitigating Circumstances are factors – normally personal – that have recently arisen and that have had or will have a negative impact on your performance in an assessment.
 MCs will only be considered as grounds for deferring assessment(s).

 Under no circumstances will mitigation be considered as grounds for adjusting the grade(s) awarded for assessments already completed.

-For detailed explanations of the grounds for mitigating circumstances, please contact us by emailing [email protected] or calling 01604 89 2272.
+For detailed explanations of the grounds for Mitigating Circumstances, please contact us by emailing [email protected] or calling 01604 89 2272.

 Plagiarism is when a student submits work for assessment, which they claim to be their own but actually contains material that belongs to another person.
-The University considers plagiarism to be a type of academic misconduct.

 How to avoid plagiarising: